jstewmc/sodo-design-pattern/README.md

 * A service object MAY define concrete implementations of its interfaces to use as defaults.
 * A service object SHOULD be defined in a service manager.
 * A service object SHOULD NOT accept its own service manager as a dependency (9).
-* A service object MUST NOT expose more than one public, instance method (10).
+* A service object SHOULD NOT expose more than one public, instance method (10, 13).
 * A service object MUST NOT expose public properties.
 * A service object MAY have unlimited private methods and properties (11).
 * A service object MAY be defined in a separate repository (6).